 Mortgage Industry Data

-Higher rates and scarce inventory have crippled loan demand, resulting in decreased mortgage volumes at a time when the US housing market is at its highest equity level in history.
+Higher rates and scarce inventory have crippled loan demand in the mortgage industry, resulting in decreased mortgage volumes at a time when the US housing market is at its highest equity level in history.
 Our data offers granular pricing solutions that enable lenders to take full advantage of this difficult market.

 Mortgage Lending Insights